Skip to main content

 --skip-skills

-Add --json for a machine‑readable summary.
+Add --json for a machine-readable summary.
+Gateway token SecretRef in non-interactive mode:

 openclaw onboard --non-interactive \